GursimranSingh21/CodexRiddle---Hangman-AI-Edition/README.md

-# CodexRiddle---Hangman-AI-Edition (Word Management & AI Riddle Integration)
+# CodexRiddle - Hangman-AI-Edition (Word Management & AI Riddle Integration)
 CodexRiddle is an AI-integrated Hangman game built with Python, a new version of the Python Hangman game project.
 It uses OpenAI's GPT API to generate riddles, features player and editor modes, and includes local caching for performance.
 A strong showcase of API integration, game logic, and modular programming

 🔹 General Overview